gdraynz/discord-bot/README.md

 ## Launch it

-All you need is a `conf.json` file containing :
+All you need is a `conf.json` file on the same level as `bot.py` containing :
 ```json
 {
   "email": "my@email.com",